ChipikiPal800/fanter4u-bg/readme.md

 how to run:

-clone the repo
+fork the repo

 put your games in config/games.json (there's an example structure in the code)

 host it anywhere (github pages works great)

-if you want global ratings to work, make a free jsonbin account and add your api key/bin id to main.js
+if you want global ratings to work, make a free jsonbin account and add your api key/bin id to the main.js

 credits:

-built by abcatlmfao / chipikipal800 (same person but different accounts (me) )
+built by abcatlmfao

+contributors (ideas etc.): creamypeanut, bloxy, :),

 parcoil network for the game api (https://dsc.gg/parcoil)